 makes the domino look even more original - hand painted.
 You add a few drops onto your domino surface.
 As long as you gently glide it around with a flat broad tip soft

-paint brush or a cosmetic sponge, it will not disturb your inks, paints or chalks.
+paint brush or a cosmetic sponge, it will not disturb your Stazon inks, paints or chalks.
 Thin layers are best, to avoid creating potential bubbles in thicker glazes.
-Mod Podge also
+Mod

-has other perks, including being able to use it for sealing alcohol ink projects, decoupage and a general glue for your paper crafts.
-It's also cheap, dries fast, and is
+Podge also has other perks, including being able to use it for sealing alcohol ink projects, decoupage and a general glue for your paper crafts.
+It's also cheap, dries fast,